 Entrance Hall and Utility

-From the sweeping gravel drive you're welcomed into Admiral House through a solid oak door and into the entrance hall with doors off to twin bedroom one, the family bathroom and the kitchen.
+From the sweeping gravel drive, you're welcomed into Admiral House through a solid oak door and into the entrance hall with doors off to twin bedroom one, the family bathroom and the kitchen.
 You'll find hanging space for coats and storage for shoes and boots and benches to sit whilst you put them on.
-The utility area has a washing machine, condenser tumble dryer and a sink with draining below a large window which overlooks the drive.
+The utility area has a washing machine, condenser tumble dryer and a sink with draining below a large window that overlooks the drive.

 Twin Bedroom One

 Located away from the living spaces, this twin bedroom may be the sleeping quarters for those looking for a little quieter time at night.
 With the family bathroom opposite this twin bedroom could be suited to any less able guests in the group.
 For storage you have with chest of drawers and clothes hanging facility, there's a bedside lamp and the large window overlooks the garden.

 Conveniently situated off the hall/utility space, this family bathroom has a corner shower cubicle with an adjustable height shower head, WC, hand basin and bath with central taps.
 The Velux window brings in lots of light and the heated towel rail keeps you nice and warm.

 With a stable door leading out to the patio and huge window overlooking the garden, this super stylish Bryan Turner bespoke kitchen incorporates granite worktops, a two oven Electric AGA. and island unit with granite worktop.
 Other appliances include a free-standing Fisher & Paykel fridge and freezer with ice maker and water dispenser, an integrated dishwasher, and a microwave.